 Delicious Italian Antipasto Platter Ideas

-At our authentic Italian restaurants in Daventry and the surrounding areas, we offer a tastebud-tantalising antipasto misto – ‘misto’ referring to mixed pieces of meat and vegetables.
+At our authentic Italian restaurants in Wolverton and surrounding areas, we offer a tastebud-tantalising antipasto misto – ‘misto’ referring to mixed pieces of meat and vegetables.
 Consisting of parma ham, spianata picante, chorizo, grana padano, smoked cheese, olives, artichokes and homemade bread, it is truly the perfect platter to share and enjoy in anticipation of your main course.
 Our antipasto platter was carefully designed by our expert chefs, using smoky and salty flavours to pique your senses, maximising your ability to appreciate the tastes and textures of your following dishes.

 While our antipasto platter is fairly traditional, there is no reason why you can’t add non-traditional elements to a homemade antipasto platter.
 If you would like to try your hand at making one but aren’t sure where to start, read on for our suggestions for antipasto arrangements designed to suit various dietary preferences, from meaty-heavy platters to fully vegan ones!